Leon Thomas: Life and career

 In May 2022, Ty Dolla Sign signed a joint venture deal with Motown for his newly launched EZMNY Records imprint, announcing Thomas to be the label's first artist.

 He was one of the writers and producers on the track "Burn" by ¥$ (Kanye West and Ty Dolla Sign) from their album Vultures 1, released on February 10, 2024.
 Furthermore, in 2024 Leon won his first Grammy Award for Best R&B Song for his contribution to SZA's hit song "Snooze".

 On June 13, 2025, the track "Brown Sugar" was released; a collaboration between Thomas and Dylan Sinclair.
 Thomas released the NPR Tiny Desk version of "Mutt" on August 9, 2025.

+In 2026 he was featured on Chris Brown's single "Fallin'".

+On July 31, 2026, Thomas was featured on "Tell Everybody," a track on Nigerian Afrobeats artist Davido's sixth studio album, Oriadé, released via Columbia Records UK.
+Sony Music described the track, built around the refrain "Tell everybody, how you leave me wanting more," as exploring the vulnerability of love, with Thomas's "soulful vocals and rich harmonies" complementing Davido's performance; its official music video premiered on August 2, 2026.